Evan-psy/flappybird/README.md

    ```
 2. Open your browser and go to `http://localhost:3000` to play the game.

-## Credits
-This project was created by [Your Name] as a learning exercise.
-The Flappy Bird game concept is originally created by Dong Nguyen.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.